From supply chain disruptions to labour shortages, COVID-19 has introduced some major challenges to the agricultural industry.

 Temporary foreign workers account for 20% of total employment in Canadian agriculture.
-In March, the Government of Canada exempted seasonal agricultural workers from COVID-19 air travel restrictions.
-At the end of July, the Canadian Government announced a plan to assist farms in paying temporary workers, which includes investing $35 million to improve health and safety on farms and in employee living quarters to prevent the spread of COVID-19.
+In March of 2020, the Government of Canada exempted seasonal agricultural workers from COVID-19 air travel restrictions.
+At the end of July, the Canadian Government announced a plan to assist farms in paying temporary workers, which included investing $35 million to improve health and safety on farms and in employee living quarters to prevent the spread of COVID-19.

-These are just two of the many changes to the program this year.
+These are just two of the many changes to the program in 2020.
 What adjustments will we see in the future?
 Most importantly, how will they affect your hiring budget, risk prevention programs and staff accommodation/transportation requirements?
 Check the Government of Canada website to keep on top of the latest changes to the Temporary Foreign Worker Program in 2021.

 AgriInvest is a government program that is accessible when you experience small declines in income.
 As an agricultural producer, you're able to make an annual contribution for up to 100 per cent of your allowable net sales to your AgriInvest account.
 When you do so, you’ll receive one per cent of the deposit amount from the Government of Canada.
 Then, when you are short on cash, simply withdraw these funds at any time without penalty.
 Learn more about AgriInvest.

 Imagine the financial consequences of losing a key employee to illness or death.
 Key person insurance is life or disability insurance that protects the company if an owner or essential employee gets injured or passes away.
 The company owns the key person insurance policy, and any proceeds are paid out to the business.
 This ensures that your business remains operational and financially sound until you find a replacement.